memgraph/docs/docs/reference-guide/streams/transformation-modules/api/c-api.md

 lowercase, and uppercase Latin letters.
 The `name` must begin with a non-digit character.
 Note that Unicode characters are not allowed.
 Additionally, the `name` is case-sensitive.

-Returns 1 if unable to allocate memory for the transformation; if `name` is not valid, or a transformation with the same name was already registered.
+Return non-zero if the transformation is added successfully.
+Registering might fail if unable to allocate memory for the transformation; if `name` is not valid, or a transformation with the same name was already registered or if any other unexpected failure happens.